shravan-padakanti/scala-1/Objects-Everywhere.md

 abstract class Boolean extends AnyVal {
     // arg t is the expression for the 'if then' part and
     // arg e is the expression for the 'else' part.
+    // so basically instead of if (condition) x else y, with this
+    // class we will use condition.ifThenElse(x, y)
     // We will define the other operators using this
     // method.
     def ifThenElse[T](t: => T, e: => T): T